2022 Pakistani airstrikes in Afghanistan: Casualties

 The residents in Khost Province who were attacked in the airstrikes insisted that their settlement did not house any TTP fighters.
 Peer Jannat said "personally, I don't know anyone who is part of TTP here.
 Residents are civilians who have been running from violence.
 In fact, most of the victims were women and children."
 The target of the attacks in Khost Province was the Gul Bahadur faction of TTP, which Pakistan suspected was behind an April 14 ambush in North Waziristan that killed seven Pakistani soldiers.
+Pakistan's airstrikes inside Afghanistan's territory have sparked a diplomatic row between the two countries.
+The air strike grossly violated international law.